JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
-v1.6.3
+v2.0.0
 * Added modal analysis.
-No damping is assumed at this point.
-This is experimental for now.
-Please try out this feature and report any issues.
-A special thanks to @boustrephon for implementing this feature.
+You can now find the natural frequencies and mode shapes of frame-type structures (plates not yet supported).
+A special thanks to @boustrephon for heading up this feature.

 v1.6.2
 * Added helper method to `FEModel3D` for mat foundations.